austinzheng/austinzheng.github.io/_posts/2015-09-23-pmatch-control-flow.md

 ## Advanced patterns

-A brief overview of other patterns supported by the pattern matching mechanism follows.
+A brief overview of some of the other patterns supported by the pattern matching mechanism follows.

 ### Optional pattern